What is breath support/Air support?

 An Exercise to help bring awareness to the body and develop proper air support

 Here is an exercise I use to demonstrate what I am hinting at above.

 - close your mouth and blow

 - feel where the pressure is being created within the body

 - Is it in the diaphragm area or somewhere else ? if it is in the diaphragm and you feel no tension anywhere else move on.
 If the pressure feels like it is building up anywhere but the diaphragm work to bring it down into the diaphragm.
-Pay special attention to the throat, neck, shoulders and face.
-The oboe has a reputation of creating a lot of back pressure, but there is a way to play while feeling comfortable and without tension.
+Pay special attention to the throat, neck, shoulders, and face.
+The oboe has a reputation for creating a lot of backpressure, but there is a way to play while feeling comfortable and without tension.
 The problem may be the reed if you feel you need to blow a lot of air to make it work.

 - Try to tighten those muscles without closing the mouth and building up air pressure.
 I like to practice this by blowing against my lips as above, feeling the push of the muscles in my abdomen, then keep the muscles tight but release the air pressure.
 Hold the muscles and feel the sensation.

 - Now work to tighten and strengthen these muscles and just get accustomed to the sensation of tightening these muscles.
 When you can utilize these muscles without needing to take in large amounts of air you will be better at blowing the air at very high speed without needing to push so much air volume.